When you look for backlink opportunities, do you sometimes spend hours going through dozens or hundreds of links?

 Wondering what these different networks might look like?
 Here are three examples.

-Example 1: A reputable network graph
+Example 1: A reputable link graph

 This domain’s network is considered reputable because of the high authority of referring domains and the fact that 42% of those domains are relevant to its niche.